Quasitoposes as elementary quotient completions: Structural properties in the elementary quotient completion

 A $J$-diagrams in $\ct{C}$ is a functor of the form $J\to\ct{C}$.
-We say that $\ct{C}$ has $J$-indexed limits if every $J$-diagram has a limits and that $\ct{C}$ has $J$-{\em weak} indexed limits if every $J$-diagram has the existence property of a limit but not the uniqueness condition.
+We say that $\ct{C}$ has $J$-indexed limits if every $J$-diagram has a limits and that $\ct{C}$ has {\em weak} $J$-indexed limits if every $J$-diagram has a weak limit.
 Accordingly we say that $\ct{C}$ has $J$-indexed colimits if every $J$-diagram has a colimits.\\